 A landmark publishing event of one of Japan's most famous cartoonists

-Shigeru Mizuki is the preeminent figure of Gekiga manga and one of the most famous working cartoonists in Japan today–a true living legend.
-Onward Towards Our Noble Deaths is his first book translated into English.
+Shigeru Mizuki was the preeminent figure of Gekiga manga and one of Japan's most famous working cartoonists – a true legend.
+Onward Towards Our Noble Deaths was his first book translated into English.
 It is a semiautobiographical account of the desperate final weeks of a Japanese infantry unit at the end of World War II.
 The soldiers are told that they must go into battle and die for the honour of their country, with certain execution facing them if they return alive.
 Mizuki was a soldier himself (severely injured and lost an arm) and used his experiences to convey the war's devastating consequences and moral depravity.

 In "Onward Towards Our Noble Deaths," manga artist and veteran Shigeru Mizuki brings the Pacific front of World War II to life with unflinching realism and a grotesque and sardonic humor.